pactus-project/pactus.org/website/learn/consensus/protocol/index.md

 Pactus consensus algorithm is a [state machine](https://en.wikipedia.org/wiki/Finite-state_machine) replication with [Byzantine fault](https://en.wikipedia.org/wiki/Byzantine_fault) tolerance.
 The Pactus consensus algorithm starts with the block creation phase.
-In this phase one validator acts as the proposer.
+In this phase, one validator acts as the proposer.
 The proposer collects all the transactions, creates a block, and proposes it to other validators.

 When a proposed block is seen by other validators, they validate the block and